Essential oils to support olfactory rehabilitation after loss of the sense of smell post infection.

 Others, for example, Dr Tom Cowan, Dr Andrew Kaufmann, and Dr Sam Bailey, suggest that there is no convincing evidence to date that actually proves viruses, or virus particles or fragments, exist; viruses have not been isolated, purified or identified as being distinguishable entities unique from other cellular or microscopic matter or debris.
 In the case of COVID19, for example, analysis of the existence and nature of this virus is based on in-silico modelling, where fragments or particles assumed to originate from the virus are assembled in order to create a model of what is assumed to be the whole virus.
 Indeed, deliberation about this ensues, the jury is still out, opinions are (often controversially) divided (science, after all, is an ever evolving and continual process of investigation and exploration).

 Virus particles are assumed to be present among bacteria, exosomes and microscopic helminths found in and around cells – a veritable soup.
-Perhaps because they are so infinitesimally small, virus particles may easily be confused with exosomes and other similar microscopic and sub-microscopic particles; hence the ensuing debate and mixed opinions about what they actually are (exosomes and viruses carry out similar roles, both are ‘messengers’).
+Perhaps because they are so infinitesimally small, virus particles may easily be confused with exosomes and other similar microscopic and sub-microscopic particles; hence the ensuing debate and mixed opinions about what they actually are (exosomes and viruses apparently carry out similar roles, both carry information, both are ‘messengers’).

 Exosomes are discrete expressions, messengers, from cell repair proteins; they are virus-like particles that are indistinguishable from viruses.
 Bacteria are the biological breakdown products of cells and, unlike viruses, which are not ‘alive’, comprise of genetic matter.
 Bacteria behave as ‘scavengers of nature – they reduce dead tissue to its smallest element’ – they clean up the territory.
 Helminths are worm-like parasites.

 So, virus particles apparently act as messengers, and are excreted from one part of the body, or environment, to another (de Sousa 2020).
 Both viruses and exosomes are information delivery systems, which is one of the reasons they may be confused with each other.
-However, apparently, exosomes are non-specific information messengers and can be absorbed by any cell, whereas viruses are highly selective and will only target specifically designated cell receptors (like a key in a lock); for example, in the case of the SARS-CoV-2 virus, it is the ACE2 receptor expressed in the lungs and other tissues of the respiratory and vascular system this virus ‘locks’ into.
+However, apparently, exosome’s are non-specific information messengers and can be absorbed by any cell, whereas viruses are highly selective and will only target specifically designated cell receptors (like a key in a lock); for example, in the case of the SARS-CoV-2 virus, it is the ACE2 receptor expressed in the lungs and other tissues of the respiratory and vascular system this virus ‘locks’ into.

 Dr. Zach Bush (2021, 2020), also supports the above notion.
 He describes viruses as being non-living vectors, or carriers, of genomic information secreted from bacteria, fungi, multicellular plant life, humans and animals, which are released, or activated, in response to stressors; thus, signalling need for adaptation (to regenerate or detox, for example) to environmental threats or changes.
 If life is peaceful, Bush explains, and there is no immediate threat or disturbance, then there is little need for the expression of virus exudation from the body.
 Dis-ease is a consequence of stress, which can have various causes; for example, environmental pollution, chemical toxins in foods (herbicides, pesticides, chemical additives etc.) and household products, poor living and working conditions, an impending sense of scarcity and threat, and so on.